-2.32 The review recognises that it would "currently be cost prohibitive for one-off and small developments to undertake embodied carbon assessments" but recommends that a requirement to reduce embodied carbon could be introduced if supported by "clear and concise guidance, written for a public audience, outlining a series of simple and cost-effective embodied carbon reduction measures that they could implement."
+2.34 The review recognises that it would "currently be cost prohibitive for one-off and small developments to undertake embodied carbon assessments" but recommends that a requirement to reduce embodied carbon could be introduced if supported by "clear and concise guidance, written for a public audience, outlining a series of simple and cost-effective embodied carbon reduction measures that they could implement."
 Policy NZC3 does not reference the creation of such a guidance document, and so there appears to be a conflict in the justification of this policy.

-2.33 We do not support policy NZC3 as it is ambiguous and ineffective without the supportive guidance.
+- 2.35 We do not support policy NZC3 as it is ambiguous and ineffective without the supportive guidance. - 2.36 We believe that the proposed policy would impact on the viability of developable land in a constrained land market.